 One of the most popular activities in Tena - beyond setting off into the jungle - is kayaking.
 The town is home to numerous kayak guides and tour operators.
 Some operate whitewater kayaking, so if you don’t want to risk your life on the rapids, consider a more sedate paddle.
 Whitewater rafting is another exciting activity.
 Tena is definitely the base for your pre- or post-jungle trek relaxation.

-Written by local enthusiast for Tena hostels
+Written by Travel Expert Tena

 Jakob Lombardi